willwin4sure/vault/💻Programming/Rust/The Slice Type.md

 > [!idea]
 > It turns out that string literals have type `&str`, i.e. they are string slices.
 This is also why they aren't mutable: they are just immutable references to a specific point of the binary.

 An experienced Rustacean would write the parameter as `&str` type instead of `&String`, which allows both slices and strings to be passed in.
-You can directly pass in `String` values due to [[deref coercions]]. ^921163
+You can directly pass in `String` values due to [[The Deref and Drop Traits|deref coercions]]. ^921163

 ## Other Slices